No. 8 Michigan rolls past Wisconsin 83-44, moves to 16-2

 ANN ARBOR, Mich.
 (AP) — Naz Hillmon had 21 points and 10 rebounds, and No. 8 Michigan rolled to an 83-44 victory over Wisconsin on Thursday night.

-Leigha Brown scored 11 points and Cameron Williams added 10 for Michigan (16-2 overall, 7-1 Big Ten), which won its fourth game in a row and is off to the best start in school history.
+Leigha Brown scored 11 points and Cameron Williams added 10 for Michigan (16-2, 7-1 Big Ten), which won its fourth game in a row and is off to the best start in school history.
+The Wolverines previously beat the Badgers 93-81 on Dec.
+9.

+“I was really proud of the way we defended, especially, against Wisconsin, a team we played on their home court earlier in the season, and they scored 80 points on us,” Michigan coach Kim Barnes Arico said.
+“They outrebounded us in the first contest, so this was a real focus of ours, and I though we did an outstanding job.”

 Michigan put the game out of reach in the second quarter.
 After the Badgers scored the first basket of the period, the Wolverines went on a 25-3 run, finishing with a 12-0 spurt to take a 44-17 halftime lead.